-Even though there are specific wines which usually go well hand-in-hand with a particular type of food, good wine pairing has a lot to do with the sauce used in preparing the food as well as the underlying meat, fowl or fish.
+Even though there are specific wines that usually go well hand-in-hand with a particular type of food, good wine pairing has a lot to do with the sauce used in preparing the food as well as the underlying meat, fowl, or fish.

 For instance, off-dry wines – which have low tannins – can be perfectly paired with spicy dishes.
 Cabernet Sauvignon is a tannic red that can also be paired excellently with fattier, rich foods, which include red meat, etc.

 Wine connoisseurs will tell you that the immediate consumption of wine as soon as it is un-corked promises the best experience.
 But research has shown that there are a few high-quality red wines which contain tannins that can improve and soften when they are aged at least a year or two.

 Is High Price On A Par with High Quality?